 Every student is supervised by a Director of Studies and at least two subject specialists.
 Your research is supported, developed and challenged through studio and learning cultures, specialist tutorials and personal tutorials.
-Elements from the taught MA programme, such as theory courses are also available (Thursdays).
+Elements from the taught MA programme, such as theory courses are also available.
 Researchers are encouraged to contribute to seminars and conferences and there are opportunities to exhibit work.
 Financial support from is available for research expenses, field work, dissemination and conferences.

 Independently assessed progression stages alongside regular tutorials and an annual review ensure smooth advancement through the research degree.
 You keep a personal development portfolio to assist you in contextualising and reflecting upon your work.

 Your research practice – writing, making, reading, discussion – defines everything that you do.
 The practice will result in any agreed form that is capable of producing evidence of an appropriate level of achievement – visual, written, aural or digital.
 Studio-based submissions are accompanied by a written critical report.

 All programmes commence towards the end of September but there are enrolment windows in January, April, and July.
 The Researcher Development Programme and other events and taught elements normally take place on Wednesday of each week.

 Manchester Metropolitan University is a member of the North West Doctoral Training Consortium.
 Students can join with people from other universities in the Consortium in training and events across the region.